-The ICESAT-2 mission will use the Advanced Topographic Laser Altimeter System (ATLAS) to collect altimetry data of the Earth's surface to measure ice sheet elevation change and sea ice thickness, also generating an estimate of global vegetation biomass.
+The ICESat-2 mission will use the Advanced Topographic Laser Altimeter System (ATLAS) to collect altimetry data of the Earth's surface to measure ice sheet elevation change and sea ice thickness, also generating an estimate of global vegetation biomass.

 NASA's ICESat mission (2003 - 2009) pioneered the use of laser altimeters in space to study the elevation of the Earth's surface and its changes.
 ICESat-2 will continue the important observations of ice-sheet elevation change, sea-ice freeboard, and vegetation canopy height begun by ICESat, and will allow for continent-wide estimates in the change in volume of the Greenland and Antarctic ice sheets over a 15-year period, plus long-term trend analysis of sea-ice thickness.

-See the NASA ICESat-2 Website for more information.
+See our ICESat-2 Data | Overview page for more information.